This Chicken Tinga recipe is one of the easiest dinners you will ever make – on your table in less than 25 minutes!

 - Chicken Tinga Tostadas: Layer a tostada with refried beans or avocado mash, top with chicken, lettuce, red onions, cilantro, avocados, sour cream, cotija cheese or queso fresco etc.

 - Chicken Tinga Tacos: Tacos made with tinga are called tacos de guisado.
-Warm tortillas then layer with chicken, black or pinto beans, and desired toppings such as lettuce, onions, cilantro, fresh guacamole, cotija cheese, and sour cream.
+Warm tortillas then layer with chicken, black or pinto beans, and desired toppings such as lettuce, onions, cilantro, homemade guacamole, cotija cheese, and sour cream.

 - Baked Chicken Tinga Tacos: Line a 9×13 baking dish with hard taco shells and fill each shell with 2 tablespoons refried beans (optional), followed by chicken and cheese (like this recipe).
 Bake at 350 degrees F for 15 minutes or until cheese is completely melted.
 Top chicken tacos with lettuce, tomatoes, sour cream, etc.